WinnerKID/calculator/README.md

 # Calculator
 Simple calculator and easy to use for the terminal.
+To use you can type ```python calc.py``` in your terminal.
 <br></br>
 ### Includes the following:
 - Addition